comses-education/reusable-building-blocks-template/README.md

 What is the history of the RBB?
 Is it entirely new or based on earlier submodels, or an implementation of an existing submodel?

-Has the RBB, or its predecessors, been used in literature?
+Has the RBB, or its predecessors, been used in the literature?

 Include a reference list of publications where the RBB was successfully used.